lee-blake/ask-astraois/README.md

 # Ask Astraios
 Ask Astraios is a command-line utility for amateur astronomers.
-Version 0.1.0 can maintain a journal of astronomcal objects to observe, with their names, RA/Dec coordinates, and date of completion.
+Version 0.2.0 can maintain a journal of astronomcal objects to observe, with their names, RA/Dec coordinates, and date of completion.
+Additional, the program can check whether or not an object is visible at a given time and location.
 The journal is saved in CSV format and can be read by other programs; however, editing with other programs is not recommended at the present time as many common CSV-editing programs do not use the same formatting as our backend.

 ## Authors
 Nick Hively <nrhively@bsu.edu>